Gaussian Primitives for Deformable Image Registration: Method

-To describe the scaling and rotation of the Gaussian, we use the covariance matrix $\Sigma$, which is decomposed as $\Sigma = RSS^TR^T$.
-Hereby, $S$ is a scaling matrix parameterized by the vector $s$ on its diagonal, while $R$ is the rotation matrix represented by a quaternion $r \in SO(3)$.
-Overall, the sparse distribution of control points provides a compact basis for modeling the dynamic transformations occurring between the images, significantly reducing computational complexity and enhancing the framework's flexibility to capture the essential dynamics of the transformation process.
+Overall, the sparse distribution of Gaussian primitives provides a compact basis for modeling the dynamic transformations occurring between images due to motion or morphological changes.
+This approach significantly reduces computational complexity while enhancing the framework's flexibility in capturing the essential dynamics of the transformation.